 I remember sparklers being one of my very favorite things about the 4th of July, but the other favorite was the ground display fireworks that spin around on a fixed post.
 I don’t know whether or not they’re actually called pinwheels, but that’s what they reminded me of, so that’s what I used to call them.
 These cookies remind me very much of those sparkly pinwheels.

 When I was planning out how I wanted these cookies to look, I tossed around the idea of putting them onto sticks.
 Truthfully, I think they’d be adorable that way, but everyone and their mother must have had the idea for cookies on a stick this month, because the craft store was sold completely out of them the day I was there!

 The one thing I wanted to stray from was the use of food coloring.
 I really don’t like the way I feel when I eat food dye, so I try to avoid it.
 A few months ago, I went as far as to toss out my entire stash of liquid & gel food coloring.
 I can tell you that I’ve felt a whole lot better without them in my body, but it sure doesn’t help to be without them when you’re trying to create bright red and bright blue food!
 SO, I looked in the back of my baking cabinet and found a couple of bottles of colored sugar sprinkles.
-In addition to color, I thought they’d bring a fun sparkle to my patriotic pinwheel cookies, and I was right.
-They also bring a little extra crunch to the texture of the cookies.
+In addition to color, I thought they’d bring a fun sparkle to my cookies, and I was right.
+They also bring a little extra crunch to the texture.
 Yummi goodness!

 - 8.4 ounces (2 cups) all-purpose flour

 - 1⁄4 teaspoon kosher salt